25 of the best horror films on Netflix right now - TheNewsTrace

 Christine (1983)

-Christine is a automotive, that a lot we have now deduced, possessed by an evil spirits deep inside the chassis.
-The automotive seduces a 17-year-old boy Arnie Cunningham (Keith Gordon) who turns into deeply obsessive about the automotive, obeys the automotive, worships the automotive, with lethal penalties.
-We informed you it’s corny on paper, however the result’s surprisingly efficient, making Christine a cult traditional horror flick that everybody have to expertise as soon as.
-Like many horror films, it gained’t be for everybody, however perhaps a haunted automotive is right up your avenue.
+Christine is a automobile, that a lot now we have deduced, possessed by an evil spirits deep inside the chassis.
+The automobile seduces a 17-year-old boy Arnie Cunningham (Keith Gordon) who turns into deeply obsessive about the automobile, obeys the automobile, worships the automobile, with lethal penalties.
+We instructed you it’s corny on paper, however the result’s surprisingly efficient, making Christine a cult traditional horror flick that everybody have to expertise as soon as.
+Like many horror films, it gained’t be for everybody, however possibly a haunted automobile is right up your road.

 Watch Christine on Netflix